CodeOfficer/jquery-ui-rails-helpers/README.md

 AutocompleteHelper
 ---------------

 Helps generate HTML for use with the jQuery UI Autocomplete widget.
-(Examples are in HAML. http://haml-lang.com/)

     = ui_autocomplete